2023 Best Allied Health Services Associate Degree Trade Schools in Tennessee

 The average amount in student loans that medical assisting majors at Concorde Career College - Memphis take out while working on their Associate Degree is $24,036.

-Read full report on Allied Health & Medical Assisting Services at Concorde Career College - Memphis
+Full Allied Health & Medical Assisting Services at Concorde Career College - Memphis Report

-Nashville State Community College landed the #9 spot in the 2023 rankings for the best associate degree allied health & medical assisting services programs.
-Nashville State Community College is a medium-sized public school located in the large city of Nashville.
+Nashville State Community College came in at #9 in this year’s edition of the Best Allied Health Services Associate Degree Trade Schools in Tennessee ranking.
+Nashville State Community College is a medium-sized public school located in the city of Nashville.

 The average amount in student loans that medical assisting majors at Nashville State Community College take out while working on their Associate Degree is $13,201.